sergioflores-j/pnpm-bugs-repro/README.md

 #### Secondary behavior

-If running `pnpm i` from a package.
+If running `pnpm i` from a package (e.g. inside the directory `packages/package-a`).
 Only that packages starts resolving the new version and the catalog still refers to the old one.

 ![Specifier bug from package](./attachments/specifier-when-from-package.png)